 By neglecting your oral health, you’re also neglecting your overall health.

-Studies… This text opens a new tab to the dentalcare.com website… show inflammation from dental problems like gum disease (periodontitis) are linked to overall health problems, such as heart disease, stroke, and diabetes.
+Studies… This text opens a new tab to the dentalcare.com website… show inflammation from dental problems, like gum disease (periodontitis), are linked to overall health problems, such as heart disease, strokes, and diabetes.

 With the coronavirus, you must keep your overall health in tip-top shape.
 Those with underlying health conditions are at a far worse risk.

 Other reasons why you shouldn’t avoid dental care include:

 Even routine hygiene cleanings should not be delayed.
 To maintain your overall health, it’s important to keep up on all medical, dental, and mental health care appointments, medications, and treatments.

 Safely schedule your dental appointment!

 If your dentist hasn’t explained what they’re doing to keep you safe, just ask!
 You have every right to feel confident and informed on how your dentist is maintaining a safe office environment during COVID-19.